marshal

 Every dollar, in view.

-Live per-session, per-tool, per-agent spend — surfaced in the proxy, not extracted from a JSONL file at 2 AM.
+Live per-session, per-tool, per-agent spend — surfaced in the session, not extracted from a JSONL at 2 AM.
 Set spending caps that auto-pause.
-No more “why did this run $400 overnight?” moments.
+No more “why did this run $400 overnight?”

 The agent asks for your eyes.